celebvalleyinfotech/tower_of_rapunzel/tor/dialogue/outward/fall.rst

 [NARRATOR]_

-    It's difficult, despite your natural optimism, to ignore a suspicion that you might have internal bleeding.
+    It has become impossible, despite our natural optimism, to ignore a suspicion that we might have severe internal bleeding.

 Splat 8
 -------